pingswept/me30-website/content/notes/motors.md

 You need two H-bridges for stepper motor control -- one for each of the coil sets.
 To learn about how to wire a stepper motor to a pair of H-bridge motor controllers, view [this resource](https://lastminuteengineers.com/stepper-motor-l298n-arduino-tutorial/).

-Circuit Python code for stepper motor control can be found on the KB2040 Programming page, [here.](http://andnowforelectronics.com/notes/kb2040-programming/#stepper-motors)
+Circuit Python code for stepper motor control can be found on the KB2040 programming page, [here.](http://andnowforelectronics.com/notes/kb2040-programming/#stepper-motors)

 ### Hobby servos